open-source-labs/Reactime/src/README.md

 Can Reactime functionality be extended so applications using Redux can track state in Reactime?

 Yes, but it would be very time-consuming and not the most feasible option while Redux devtools exists already.
 With how Redux devtools is currently set up, a developer is unable to use Redux devtools as a third-party user and integrate its functionality into their own application, as Redux devtools is meant to be used directly on an application using Redux for state-tracking purposes.
 Since the devtools do not appear to have a public API for integrated use in an application or it simply does not exist, Redux devtools would need to be rebuilt from the ground up and then integrated into Reactime, or built into Reactime directly still from scratch.

+Can Reactime be refactored into a Redux application?

+Yes, in fact, it should be.
+Reactime currently uses [Immer](https://github.com/immerjs/immer#readme) to handle immutable data structures.
+The foundation for Redux is already there, as Reactime uses reducers, a store, action creators, and action types.
+Adding a state management library like Redux, would allow for further application stability and maintainability as it would decrease the amount of less frequently maintained package/libraries.

 # File Structure